Chess opening: Opening nomenclature

 Major changes in the rules of chess in the late fifteenth century increased the speed of the game, consequently emphasizing the importance of opening study.
 Thus, early chess books, such as the 1497 text of Luis Ramirez de Lucena, present opening analysis, as do Pedro Damiano (1512) and Ruy López de Segura (1561).
 Ruy López's disagreement with Damiano regarding the merits of 2...Nc6 led to 3.Bb5 (after 1.e4 e5 2.Nf3 Nc6) being named for him as the Ruy Lopez or Spanish Opening.
 Opening theory was studied more scientifically from the 1840s on, and many opening variations were discovered and named in this period and later.

 Opening nomenclature developed haphazardly, and most names are historical accidents not based on systematic principles.
 In the early 1930s, the nascent FIDE embarked on a project to standardize opening nomenclature, culminating in the publication of a short booklet in 1933, but this had little impact.

 The oldest openings tend to be named for geographic places and people.
 Many openings are named after nationalities of players who advocated them, for example Indian, English, Spanish, French, Dutch, Scotch, Russian, Italian, Scandinavian and Sicilian, or places where important games featuring the opening were played such as Vienna, Berlin, and Wilkes-Barre.
 The Catalan System is named after the Catalonia region.

 Chess players' names are the most common sources of opening names.

 The name given to an opening is not always that of the first player to adopt it; often an opening is named for the player who was the first to popularize it or to publish analysis of it.
 Eponymic openings include the Ruy Lopez, Alekhine's Defense, Morphy Defense, and the Réti Opening.
-Some opening names honor two people, such as the Caro–Kann.
+Some opening names honor two people, such as the Caro–Kann and the Smith–Morra.

-A few opening names are purely descriptive, such as Giuoco Piano (quiet game), Two Knights Defense and Four Knights Game.
+A few opening names are purely descriptive, such as Giuoco Piano (quiet game), Two Knights Defense, Four Knights Game and Bishop's Opening.

 Some openings have been given fanciful names, often names of animals.
 This practice became more common in the 20th century.
-By then, most of the more common and traditional sequences of opening moves had already been named, so these tend to be unusual or recently developed openings like the Orangutan, Hippopotamus, Elephant, and Hedgehog.
+By then, most of the more common and traditional sequences of opening moves had already been named, so these tend to be unusual or recently developed openings like the Orangutan, Hippopotamus, Elephant, Hedgehog, and, most recently, the Cow.
 A few are given humorous names, such as the Monkey's Bum and the Toilet Variation.

-Opening names usually include one of the terms "opening", "variation", "defense", "gambit" etc, however the terminology is inconsistent and imprecise, and is not a useful basis for classification.
+Opening names usually include characterizing terms like "opening", "variation", "defense", "gambit", or "attack"; however, the terminology is inconsistent and imprecise, and is not a useful basis for classification.
 Broadly, these terms are used as follows: